MrEddX/docs.chatrix.one/docs/faq.en.md

 ## How can I contact you?

-Contacts are available at the bottom of the page, as well as in the [**About Me**](https://docs.chatrix.one/en/about/#contacts) tab.
+Contacts are available at the bottom of the page, as well as in the [**About**](https://docs.chatrix.one/en/about/#contacts) tab.
 If you are using a mobile device please check the :material-menu: menu.